 Create custom properties in HubSpot

 You might have a lot of data collected from your contacts.
-In order to export all this data to HubSpot, you may need to create custom properties based on the data that you have.
+In order to export all this data to HubSpot CRM, you may need to create custom properties based on the data that you have.
 To create custom properties, log in to your HubSpot account and head over to Settings > Properties.

 HubSpot offers several field types for storing your data.
 Here is the list of field types that HubSpot supports.